right-track/right-track-agency-mnr/README.md

 This module provides the following agency-specific information:

+* Build Scripts for creating a Right Track Database for MNR (using the [right-track-db-build](https://github.com/right-track/right-track-db-build) project)
 * The latest compiled Right Track Database for MNR
-* The archived Right Track Databases for MNR
+* The archived Right Track Databases for MNR (in the git repo)
 * Agency configuration properties to be used in various _Right Track_ projects
 * The functions to generate a MNR Station Feed for the [right-track-server](https://github.com/right-track/right-track-server)